The Best Professional Soil Test Kit

 Why Is Soil Testing Important?

-A proper soil test will act as a guide to reveal your soil organic matter, any severe nutrient deficiencies, PH level, and show its ability to retain nutrients.
+A proper soil test will act as a guide to reveal nutrient deficiencies and the PH level.

 Not only does a soil test show soil deficiencies but it will also show excesses of specific nutrients.
 If you were to fertilize blindly, without a soil test, you could easily make these excesses worse and cause toxicities and nutrient imbalances in your garden.